actonmass/actonmass.org/_posts/2020-03-23-covid-19-demands-urgent-action.md

 The Governor has repeatedly stated at press conferences over the past week that he does not intend to issue a Shelter in place order.
 But the optional, individualized efforts currently being promoted [aren't working](https://www.boston25news.com/news/local/marshfield-police-chief-says-small-group-people-continue-act-reckless-putting-others-risk/HDYNU2UVJJDCFMJH2SNA56HZJQ/?utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-8_RyZ66dxQZgSfTDAeTdxmjOOhKDRT7c04ySIYLtAwiK2Rcchb-29diWdjzbI8t7JUhecI).
 We need to act fast.

 Sign the petition: [Link](https://www.change.org/p/massachusetts-governor-charlie-baker-shutdownmass-to-minimize-the-spread-of-coronavirus?utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-8_RyZ66dxQZgSfTDAeTdxmjOOhKDRT7c04ySIYLtAwiK2Rcchb-29diWdjzbI8t7JUhecI)

+Update: Today, Gov. Baker issued a Stay at Home "advisory" today, and an order for non-essential businesses to close effective tomorrow.
+These are positive steps, but the advisory still falls short of an order, so we recommend you still sign the petition to express the urgency this issue demands.

 ## 2. Demand Legislative Action NOW